siffiejoe/prg-buildsh/README.md

 used in a build description (before running the script), and by providing means of checking for file locations, etc. in the initial setup phase of a build script.
-If not all prerequisites in a build script can be met, `buildsh` moves on the next build script (after telling you what was missing).
+If not all prerequisites in a build script can be met, `buildsh` moves on the next one (after telling you what was missing).

 So far `buildsh` would handle your builds pretty well, if you only intend to build your software *once* (like as an end-user).
 If you are